ekaputra07/telegram-bot/README.md

     ```
 1. Run `fly deploy` to proceed with deployment.

-If everything works as expected we'll have our bot up and running on fly.io and you can start sending it messages (commands).
+Once finished, you will have the bot up and running and ready to accept messages.

 ### 👉 Demo bot

-Open this link [t.me/ElixirDemoBot](https://t.me/ElixirDemoBot) and send it `/ping` message and it will reply with `pong!` or send any message (unknown commands) and see the replies.
+Open this link [t.me/ElixirDemoBot](https://t.me/ElixirDemoBot) and send `/ping` message, it will reply with `pong!`